The Bear season 3

 The third season of the American comedy-drama television series The Bear premiered with all episodes on June 26, 2024, on FX on Hulu.
 Christopher Storer and Joanna Calo serve as showrunners for the season.
 FX renewed the series for a ten-episode third season in November 2023.
 Jeremy Allen White stars as Carmy Berzatto, an award-winning chef who returns to his hometown of Chicago to manage the chaotic kitchen at his deceased brother's sandwich shop.

-Ebon Moss-Bachrach, Ayo Edebiri, Lionel Boyce, Liza Colón-Zayas, Abby Elliott, and Matty Matheson return from the previous season as the supporting cast.
+Ebon Moss-Bachrach, Ayo Edebiri, Lionel Boyce, Abby Elliott, Matty Matheson, and Liza Colón-Zayas return from the previous season as the supporting cast.
 In November 2023, following the release of the second season, FX renewed The Bear for a third season, which began filming in February 2024 in Chicago.
 The season consists of ten episodes, and received positive reviews.